jabirk-spektra/mslearn-fabric/Instructions/Labs/gl-ingest-data-with-fabric.md

     ![](./Images/cop-fab-apr-ex3-g2.png)

-1. After a few seconds, the Power Query editor for your new dataflow opens as shown here.
+1. After a few seconds, the Power Query editor for your new data flow opens as shown here.

    ![New dataflow.](./Images/cop-fab-apr-ex3-g3.png)